brendanjodowd/SAS/README.md

 ```SAS
 %datasets_exist( <a list of dataset names> )
 ```
 Passed a list of dataset names, returns a list of those which actually exist.
+Not a logical test like `dataset_exist()`.
+Useful for setting a list of datasets in 'greedy' fashion.

 E.g. `%datasets_exist(sashelp.cars something_else sashelp.baseball)` should return `sashelp.cars sashelp.baseball`.